jhu-dvrk/dvrk-readthedocs/docs/pages/kit/from_JHU/Si/exterior.rst

   are off, solid green if any amplifier is on.
 The LED will blink red if the controller has to shutdown (e.g. communication watchdog timeout)

+The LEDs on the back of the controller are directly mounted on the FPGA logic board.